-It is fascinating how many similarities we all share when it comes to conflicts and problems in relationships.
+It is fascinating how many similarities we all share when it comes to conflicts and problems in disconnected or connected relationships.
 Couples fall into the same types of habits over time.
 Of course, all couples are unique in some respects due to the various situations and events they have encountered throughout their time together.
 But our natural “humanity” seems to group these patterns of conflict together.

 Rather than show the common mistakes couples make, let’s take a look at the positive side; the patterns or themes couples demonstrate when they maintain close, connected relationships with one another.

-Couples in stable, happy relationships:
+Couples in stable, happy connected relationships:

 Are not “ok with fighting”